Introduction to Real-Time Collaboration (RTC)

 The RTC plugin is designed to use the Tiny Cloud for communicating between the collaborator’s editors, with all data encrypted by the user’s web browser using a local encryption key.
 This ensures that no-one, including Tiny, can read the user’s content.
 The content in the editor can still be retrieved as HTML so TinyMCE can still be used for web forms, creating and editing content in Content Management Systems (CMS) and Learning Management Systems (LMS), or any application requiring a rich-text editor.

-Important: The RTC plugin is currently in Open Beta.
-To learn about our pre-release commitment, please read our software licence agreement related to your subscription, including:
+Important: The Real-Time Collaboration (RTC) plugin is currently in Open Beta.
+To learn about our pre-release commitment, please read the software licence agreement related to your subscription, including:

 Some cloud services for TinyMCE require setting up JSON Web Token (JWT) authentication.
 JWTs are a common solution for communicating user authorization with web services.
 JWTs are used to communicate to TinyMCE that the user has been authorized to access Tiny Cloud services.